itcssec/ProActiveSecuritySuite/readme.txt

 == Upgrade Notice ==

-= 1.5.9.6 =
+= 1.5.9.7 =

-New feature: Added an export to CSV functionality on the Blocked IPs and Traffic Insights pages.
+Fix: Fix an issue where a missing file caused fatal error

 == Changelog ==